TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

       1. Advantages:
          1. Some people find it the most aesthetically attractive option
          2. More direct route to clients means shorter runs
-         3. Less cable tangles to deal with
+         3. Lowest probability of cable tangles
          4. Adds value to your home (if properly finished)
-         5. Lowest probability of cable tangles
       2. Disadvantages
          1. Requires cutting into the walls of the building (not for renters)
          2. Most expensive option, even if you DIY